Sustainable Investing

 Our Approach

-Our teams focus on five mega-themes and related sub-themes as shown below that we believe are key to achieving a more sustainable future economy.
+We focus on five mega themes and related sub-themes that we believe are key to achieving a more sustainable future economy for all.

-These themes are incorporated into our proprietary assessment tools and drive our top-down research, engagement priorities, and proxy voting positioning.
+Themes are incorporated into our proprietary tools and drive our top-down research and stewardship priorities.

 Innovative Treatment